 The City of Rogers is governed by a Mayor and City Council.
-All contractual matters concerning the City's Community Development Block Grant (CDBG) Program are approved by the Rogers City Council prior to signature by the Mayor.
+All contractual matters concerning the City's Community Development Block Grant (CDBG) Program are approved by the Staff Attorney and City Council prior to signature by the Mayor.

 The CDBG Program is administered through the Department of Finance and the CDBG Administrator.
 The CDBG Administrator is responsible for administering the programs covered in the Consolidated Plan as well as the Annual Action Plan.
 This includes the development, implementation, monitoring and activities reporting.
 While the CDBG Administrator does the drawdowns, the City's Finance Director does the approval of the drawdowns.
 All checks are then written by Accounts Payable in the Department of Finance.
-The CDBG Administrator uses City Staff, residents, community and neighborhood organizations and non-profits for their insight and expertise on housing, service, and facility projects.
-The CDBG Administrator also conducts meetings and public hearings to encourage public comments and to receive residents' views to establish priorities.
-The City consulted with the following agencies in preparing the 2020 Action Plan: Boys and Girls Club, Ozark Regional Transit, NWA Taxi, LLC, Ambassador Transportation Services, CASA of Northwest Arkansas, Sunshine School for Development, Open Avenues, Teen Action Support Center (TASC), Life Skills Program, Credit Counseling, Adult Daycare NWA, and Micah House.
-The CDBG Administrator also participated in the Northwest Arkansas Continuum of Care comprised of numerous agencies in Northwest Arkansas who provide a wide range of continuum care in this area.
-Through the Continuum of Care the City attends meetings and training provided by these agencies in meeting the needs of our low income residents.
-The CDBG Administrator attends bi-yearly meetings of the Arkansas Community Development Association for additional training and participates in webinars and other training provided by the Department of Housing and Urban Development (HUD), and the National Community Development Association to include Region VI.
+The CDBG Administrator uses City Staff, residents, community and neighborhood organizations, and non-profits for their insight and expertise on housing, service, and facility projects.
+The CDBG Administrator also conducts meetings and public hearings to encourage public comments and to receive citizen's views to establish priorities.
+The City consulted with the following agencies in preparing the 2021 Action Plan: Boys and Girls Club, NWA Taxi, LLC, Ambassador Transportation Services, CASA of Northwest Arkansas, Sunshine School and Development Center, Open Avenues, Life Skills Program, Micah House, Positive Energy Affecting Recovering Lives (PEARL), NWA Women's Shelter, Nicole's House, Arkansas Athletes Outreach, and Community Clinic.
+The CDBG Administrator also participated in the Northwest Arkansas Continuum of Care comprised of numerous agencies in Northwest

+Arkansas who provide a wide range of continuum care in this area.
+Through the Continuum of Care the City attends meetings and training provided by these agencies in meeting the needs of our low- income residents.
+The CDBG Administrator attends bi-yearly meetings of the Arkansas Community Development Association for additional training and participates in webinars and other training provided by the Department of Housing and Urban Development (HUD) and the National Community Development Association to include the Region VI Association.